Cauliflower Pizza Crust (FAGE Good Living Part III)

 Directions:

-- Preheat oven to 400 degrees.
-Cover an 8.5 x 12-inch jellyroll pan with foil or parchment paper and coat generously with non-stick cooking spray.
+- Preheat oven to 450 degrees.
+Cover a baking sheet with parchment paper and coat generously with non-stick cooking spray.

-- Combine all ingredients in a large bowl and stir until combined.
+- Combine cauliflower and remaining ingredients back in the bowl and stir until combined.
 Put dough on prepared pan and press firmly down into the pan, evenly towards the edges.
 Lightly coat top of crust with non-stick cooking spray.

-- Bake crust at 400 for 10 minutes, then lower oven temperature to 350 and bake for 15 minutes.
+- Bake crust at 400 for 15 minutes.
 Remove crust from oven and top with your favorite toppings.
 Bake pizza for another 5-10 minutes, or until cheese is melted.

 Source: Adapted slightly from Duchess of Fork originally from Diary of a Modern Matriarch.